 How Can a Dog Help a Goose?"
 In 2014 she won the Carte Blanche Creative Nonfiction Collective Prize for her essay "On Good Days".
 She has been short-listed for the CBC/QWF fiction prize twice and long-listed for the CBC Creative Nonfiction prize once.

-Her writing can be found in publications and anthologies including Queen's Quarterly, Carte Blanche, In the Company of Animals and most recently in Inanna Press' Writing Menopause.
+Her fiction and nonfiction work can be found in publications and anthologies including Queen's Quarterly, Carte Blanche, In the Company of Animals and most recently in Inanna Press' Writing Menopause.
 She tells true stories at Montreal's Confabulation Storytelling events and at Yarn.
-She also teaches English and creative writing.
+She teaches English and creative writing in Montreal.